Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Introduction

 We hypothesize that underspecified questions are prevalent in existing QA benchmarks and systematically reduce reported model performance.
 To test this hypothesis, we first introduce an LLM-based classifier that distinguishes between fully specified (FS) and underspecified (UND) questions.
 Applying it to several widely used QA datasets, we find that all benchmarks contain a substantial proportion of underspecified questions, ranging from around 16\% of total questions in TriviaQA \citep{joshi-etal-2017-triviaqa} to over 50\% in FRAMES \citep{krishna-etal-2025-fact}.
 We then show that state-of-the-art LLMs perform significantly worse on UND questions than on FS ones across datasets.
 To further isolate the effect of underspecification, we conduct a controlled rewriting experiment that serves as an upper-bound analysis.
 By rewriting underspecified questions into fully specified variants while holding the gold answer fixed, we evaluate how QA models perform when underspecification is removed, and find that QA performance consistently improves on rewritten questions, indicating that many errors stem from question formulation rather than model limitations.

-In summary, our contributions are as follows: (1) we provide a systematic analysis of underspecification in widely used QA benchmarks, showing that it is both prevalent and harmful to evaluation reliability; (2) we introduce an automated method for identifying underspecified questions; (3) we demonstrate, via controlled rewriting experiments, that many apparent QA failures disappear once underspecification is removed; and (4) we release our data and code publicly to support reproducibility and future research at \url{https://github.com/franzyellow/Underspecification-QA-conf-paper}.
+Our contributions are as follows: (1) we provide a systematic analysis of underspecification in widely used QA benchmarks, showing that it is both prevalent and impactful to evaluation reliability; (2) we introduce an automated method for identifying underspecified questions; (3) we demonstrate, via controlled rewriting experiments, that many apparent QA failures disappear once underspecification is removed; and (4) we release our data and code publicly to support reproducibility and future research at \url{https://github.com/franzyellow/Underspecification-QA-conf-paper}.